zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_bulk2slab.rst

 z-direction will experience a restoring force, nudging them back to the slab.
 The force constant of :math:`10.0 \frac{\mathrm{kcal/mol}}{\AA}` was determined empirically.

+Adding these "restoring" soft walls assist in making the free surfaces above and below the slab flat, instead of having rugged or ondulated surfaces.
+The impact of the walls can be changed by adjusting the force constant, cutoff, and position of the wall.

 Finally, we replace the :doc:`run 100 <run>` of the original input with: